-Afix Capsule: Each capsule contains Cefixime BP equivalent to anhydrous Cefixime 200 mg.
+Afix 200 Capsule: Each capsule contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 200 mg.

-Afix-400 Capsule: Each capsule contains Cefixime BP equivalent to anhydrous Cefixime 400 mg.
+Afix 400 Capsule: Each capsule contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 400 mg.

-Afix-200 Tablet: Each tablet contains Cefixime BP equivalent to anhydrous Cefixime 400 mg.
+Afix 200 Tablet: Each tablet contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 200 mg.

-Afix-400 Tablet: Each tablet contains Cefixime BP equivalent to anhydrous Cefixime 400 mg.
+Afix 400 Tablet: Each tablet contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 400 mg.

-Afix Powder for Suspension: After preparation, each 5 ml reconstituted suspension contains Cefixime trihydrate BP equivalent to anhydrous Cefixime 100 mg.
+Afix Powder for Suspension: After preparation, each 5 ml contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 100 mg.

-Afix DS Powder for Suspension: After preparation, each 5 ml reconstituted suspension contains Cefixime trihydrate BP equivalent to anhydrous Cefixime 200 mg.
+Afix DS Powder for Suspension: After preparation, each 5 ml contains Cefixime Trihydrate BP equivalent to Anhydrous Cefixime 200 mg.

-Afix (Cefixime) is a broad spectrum cephalosporin antibiotic of 3rd generation for oral administration.
+Afix (Cefixime) is a broad spectrum 3rd generation cephalosporin antibiotic for oral administration.
 It is a bactericidal antibiotic and is stable to hydrolysis by many beta-lactamases.
 Cefixime kills bacteria by interfering the synthesis of the bacterial cell wall.
-Cefixime is highly active against Neisseria gonorrhoeae, Haemophilus influenzae, Morexella catarrhalis including beta-lactamase producers, most of the Enterobacteriaceae, beta-haemolytic Streptococci (Group A & B) and Streptococcus pneumoniae.
-Cefixime is more active than other oral cephalosporins against Escherichia coli, Klebsiella spp, Proteus mirabilis and Serratia marcescens.
-Cefixime is also active against Streptococcus pyogenes.
+It is highly active against Neisseria gonorrhoeae, Haemophilus influenzae, Moraxella catarrhalis including beta-lactamase producers, most of the Enterobacteriaceae, beta-haemolytic Streptococci (Group A & B) and Streptococcus pneumoniae.
+It is more active than other oral cephalosporins against Escherichia coli, Klebsiella spp, Proteus mirabilis and Serratia marcescens.
+It is also active against Streptococcus pyogenes.
 40-50% of an oral dose is absorbed from gastro-intestinal tract, whether taken with meals or not.
-The plasma half life is usually about 3 to 4 hours and may be prolonged when there is renal impairment.
+The plasma half-life is usually about 3 to 4 hours and may be prolonged when there is renal impairment.
 About 65% is bound to plasma protein.
 Cefixime is mainly excreted unchanged in bile and urine.

-Afix is indicated for the treatment of the following acute infections caused by susceptible microorganisms:
+Afix is indicated in the treatment of the following infections caused by susceptible microorganisms:

-3. Urinary tract infections: Cystitis, cystourethritis, pyelonephritis, typhoid fever & gonococcal urethritis.
+- Urinary tract infections: Cystitis, cystourethritis, pyelonephritis, gonococcal urethritis.

 Dosage & Administration